-Hypnosis is a psychological technique used in medicine as a tool to help bring about positive changes to both the mind and the body.
+Hypnosis is a psychological technique used in medicine and psychology as a tool to help bring about positive changes to both the mind and the body.

 The hypnotic process is produced either by oneself (self-hypnosis) or by responding to therapist’s instructions.
 It is often accompanied by a sense of being relaxed, with an increasing focus inwards.